fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 }
 ```

-We should update fetchCells to call render with an empty value, so the viewport gets cleared out when the selected project changes (and reloads cells):
+We should update `fetchCells` to call `render` with an empty value, so the viewport gets cleared out when the selected project changes (and reloads cells):

+{% label %}js/index.js{% endlabel %}
 ```js
 function fetchCells() {
 ...